 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

-Use the apply button to begin y????our application.
+Use the apply button to begin your application.

 You are advised to apply as early as possible as applications will only be considered if there are places available on the course.To find out when teaching for this degree will begin, as well as welcome week and any induction activities, view our academic term dates.